AlttiRi/twitter-click-and-save/README.md

 ![Profile and Media Spoiler](https://user-images.githubusercontent.com/16310547/126909041-ad6cb522-a44f-49b6-992d-873bbd77ae8e.png)

-If you have no Twitter account and you visit a profile or watch tweets with media that were marked as "may include potentially sensitive content" it's starting to be a pain to expand spoilers by a click on "View" button each damning time.
+If you have no Twitter account, and you visit a profile or watch tweets with media that were marked as "may include potentially sensitive content" it's starting to be a pain to expand spoilers by a click on "View" button each damning time.

 This userscript does it automatically, instantly.